percona/portal-doc/docs/create-manage-organizations.md

 5. Click **Save** to send the invitation to join your organization.

-##Edit roles
+## Edit roles
 Currently, organization users cannot change their own role.
-However, Administrators can change the user role for all the other members in their organization. <br />
+However, Administrators can change the user role for all the other members in their organization. <br /><br />
 To do so:

 1. Go to **Getting Started > View Organization**.